Connect to Kibana

 ELASTIC_USERNAME

-The username to log on to Elasticsearch.
-The value is fixed to elastic.
+The username to log in to Elasticsearch.
+This is fixed to elastic.

 ELASTIC_PASSWORD

-The password to log on to Elasticsearch.
+The password to log in to Elasticsearch.
 The password must be a string.

 /data

-2. After the deployment is complete, run the following command to verify the deployment.
-If you use a public IP address, you must add a rule to the security group of the server to allow traffic on port 9200.
-For more information, see Add a security group rule.
+2. After the deployment is complete, run the following command to verify that Elasticsearch is running.
+If you are using a public IP address, you must add a security group rule to the server to allow inbound traffic on port 9200.
+For details, see Add a security group rule.

-curl http://${IP address of the machine where Elasticsearch is deployed}:9200
+curl http://${IP address of the server where Elasticsearch is deployed}:9200

 {"error":{"root_cause":[{"type":"security_exception","reason":"missing authentication credentials for REST request [/]","header":{"WWW-Authenticate":"Basic realm=\"security\" charset=\"UTF-8\""}}],"type":"security_exception","reason":"missing authentication credentials for REST request [/]","header":{"WWW-Authenticate":"Basic realm=\"security\" charset=\"UTF-8\""}},"status":401}

 When you connect Kibana to Simple Log Service, you can connect to one or more projects.
-You must add information about the projects when you deploy the proxy.
-The following examples show how to deploy the proxy.
+Add the project information when you deploy the proxy.

 Single project